hit9/bt.cc/README.md

 * **Visualization**  <span id="visualization"></span> <a href="#ref">[↑]</a>

-  There's a simple real time behavior tree visualization function implemented in `bt.h`.
+  There's a simple real time behavior tree visualization function implemented in `bt.cc`.

   It simply displays the tree structure and execution status on the console.
   The nodes colored in green are those currently executing and are synchronized with the latest tick cycles.